-The Company accounts for revenue recognition in accordance with Accounting Standards Codification ("ASC") Topic 606, "Revenue from Contracts with Customers," which was adopted as of January 1, 2018.
+The Company accounts for revenue recognition in accordance with Accounting Standards Codification ("ASC") Topic 606, "Revenue from Contracts with Customers."
 See Note 2 "Summary of Significant Accounting Policies" and Note 4 "Revenue Recognition" in the Notes to Consolidated Financial Statements in this Form 10-K.